 Director-at-Large, Kim Squires (she/her)

-Kim is excited to join COEO’s Board of Directors this year!
+Kim is looking forward to supporting on COEO’s Board of Directors again this year!
 She was first introduced to COEO while completing her Bachelor of Education at Wilfrid Laurier University in 2012 and has loved it ever since.
+Kim hopes to help grow COEO’s community and increase supports for COEO’s existing community this year.
 She is an early childhood educator and teacher and now works as an Assistant Professor in the Department of Family Relations and Applied Nutrition at the University of Guelph.
-While teaching in the Bachelor of Applied Science Child Studies program, Kim works with many pre-service early childhood educators and aims to help students understand the critical importance of outdoor play and learning opportunities for children and adults.
+While teaching in the Bachelor of Applied Science Child Studies program, Kim has the privilege of working with many pre-service early childhood educators and aims to help students understand the critical importance of outdoor play and learning opportunities for children and adults.
 Her research program focuses on early childhood education and care, with a particular focus on outdoor play.
-Among many things, she is curious about how we design outdoor learning environments, how these spaces are accessible to a variety of learners, and how this impacts children’s play, learning, and development.
-Kim is hoping to be able to support expanded connections to the fields of early childhood education and outdoor play while in the role of Director-at-Large.
-In her own outdoor play, Kim loves backcountry camping and recently invested in a new canoe to expand her adventures!
+Among many things, she is curious about how we design outdoor learning environments, how these spaces are accessible to a variety of learners, and how this impacts children’s (and adults’) play, learning, and development.
+In her own outdoor play, Kim loves backcountry camping, jogging, and exploring waterfalls, mountains, and glacier lakes.

 Membership Secretary, Lee McArthur